-Boating, fishing, swimming and other water sports are popular pastimes for many active adults.
+Boating, fishing, swimming, and other water sports are popular pastimes for many active adults.
 These activities are frequently found in coastal areas.
-However, water-loving retirees can also enjoy living inland when they choose a community which offers access to a navigable lake.
+However, water-loving retirees can enjoy living inland when they choose a community that offers access to a navigable lake.

 The types of lakes found in active adult communities can vary greatly.
-When communities list scenic lakes among their amenities, they are generally referring to very small lakes, or large ponds, which are mainly decorative.
+When communities list scenic lakes as part of their amenities, they are generally referring to very small lakes or large ponds that are mainly decorative.
 Scenic lakes and ponds may be stocked for fishing, but they are not designed for motorized boats or other water activities.

-There are active adult communities which include (or are located beside) larger, navigable lakes.
-Within these communities, access to the lake can vary.
-Some communities have their own marinas, boat slips or boat launches.
-They may also have fishing piers, lakeside picnic areas and other special amenities.
+There are many 55+ communities that include or are located beside larger bodies of water where boats are welcome.
+Access to lakes can vary within these communities; some have their own marinas, boat slips, or boat launches.
+They may also have fishing piers, lakeside picnic areas, and other special amenities.

-If you are interested in finding a great lakeside active adult community, here are just a few to consider:
+If you're interested in finding a great lakeside active adult community, here are just a few to consider:

 1. Cresswind at Lake Lanier — Gainesville, Georgia